xcalboy11x/sudoku/README.md

 # sudoku
-Simple Sudoku solver written in Python using backtracking
+A simple Sudoku solver written in Python using backtracking